 ![]() |

-Some varietals, such as the Tempranillo , have a high charge, so they are wines prone to have tartaric precipitations and therefore, diamonds.
-In any case, these crystals They are not harmful neither for the consumer nor for the quality of the wine and its appearance simply indicates that it is a natural product that comes from the fruit of life.
+Some varietals, such as Tempranillo wines have a high acidity, so they are wines prone to tartaric precipitation and therefore, diamonds.
+In any case, these crystals they are not harmful neither for the consumer nor for the quality of the wine and its appearance simply indicates that it is a natural product that comes from the fruit of life.